component/channel/Readme.md

 # channel

-> Thing Comes in Here, Thing Comes out There
+> Thing comes in here, thing comes out there.

 A **channel** is a two-sided event emitter with support for middleware.
 If you emit an event on the `a` side it will come out on the `b` side, and vice versa.